MundoAndino Home : Andes Chile Guide at Mundo Andino

 Public holidays in Chile

-This is a list of national holidays in Chile.
-Most holidays in Chile are Christian holidays.
+This is a list of national holidays in Chile; most of them are Christian holidays.

 History

-On January 28 1915, President of Chile Ramon Barros Luco promulgated Law 2,977; which arranged all the information insofar about holidays celebrated in Chile.
-It established the following holidays:
+On January 28, 1915, President of Chile Ramon Barros Luco promulgated Law 2,977, which arranged all the information insofar about holidays celebrated in Chile.
+It established or kept the following holidays:

 Sundays year-round.

-January 1 (New Year), June 29 (Saint Peter and Saint Paul), August 15 (Assumption of Mary), December 8 (Immaculate Conception), December 25 (Christmas Day), and the floating holidays of the Ascension of Jesus Christ and Corpus Christi.
+January 1 , June 29 (Saint Peter and Saint Paul), August 15 (Assumption of Mary), December 8 (Immaculate Conception), December 25 (Christmas Day), and the floating holidays of the Ascension of Jesus Christ and Corpus Christi.

 September 19 and May 21, in celebration of the glories of the Army and the Navy.